sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 And that's how we transition the colours!

-## Animating the transitions
+## Transitioning the transitions
 As a bonus touch, I wanted the colour change to transition smoothly when you switch between stages manually using the picker on the top right.
-By declaring my `bg-gradient-xx` variables using `@property`, I can tell the browsers that yes, they are definitely colours - and therefore they can be transitioned.
+By declaring my `bg-gradient-xx` variables using `@property`, I can tell the browsers that yes, they are definitely colours - and therefore they can be animated.

 Without this explicit custom property declaration, I could set the value of `--bg-gradient-top` to a number, or a position, or anything I wanted.
 By saying it's definitely a colour, the browser knows how to transition it into other values of the same type.